akram185/Royale-Moto/README.old.md

 - Allow user to add selected motorcyle to the favorites
 - Make individual page for each motorcycle
 - Include optios for user to add motorcycle to the Home page
-- Have Home, Favorites, Motorcycle, App, Add Motorcycles, Delete Favorites components
+- Have Home, Motorcycle, App, create motorcycle, nav and information components
-- Page responsive design will support mobile, desktop and tablet layouts
-- Use flexbox to display rendered data

 #### PostMVP